SeldonIO/seldon-core/doc/source/graph/protocols.md

 the standard inference protocol and will be used across multiple inference services.

-In Seldon Core, this protocol can be used by specifing `protocol: kfserving` on your `SeldonDeployment`.
+In Seldon Core, this protocol can be used by specifying `protocol: kfserving` on your `SeldonDeployment`.
 For example,